hadestructhor/learnalong/README.md

 - Set up git hooks with [Husky](https://github.com/typicode/husky) to force commit lint's format
 - Add [Biome](https://biomejs.dev/) as a formatter and linter for js/ts
 - Set up a [lint-staged](https://github.com/lint-staged/lint-staged) and a pre-commit hook to automatically lint and format code before committing
-- Make a basic [bun server](https://bun.sh/docs/api/http) with some tests using bun's testing API
+- Add a [bun server](https://bun.sh/docs/api/http) and tests using bun's testing API
 - Add a pre-push hook that automatically runs tests and fails if a test isn't passing
 - How to dockerize the bun server
 - Add a [Bruno](https://www.usebruno.com/) API collection to test a running server